csrvnkmr/WhatsApp-to-DB/README.md

 - **Metadata-driven Admin UI** — every configuration form is generated at runtime from a JSON metadata descriptor; adding a field means editing a JSON file, not writing frontend code
 - **Metadata editor in the UI** — the metadata descriptors themselves are editable through the Admin UI

+Refer the doc folder in the repository for detailed documents and screenshots.
 ---

 ## Tech Stack